-Go to the directory where the repository is cloned and run python setup.py test.
-Optionally you can skip tests which require additional dependencies for supported diagnostic script languages by adding --addopts '-m "not installation" to the previous command.
+Go to the directory where the repository is cloned and run pytest.
+Optionally you can skip tests which require additional dependencies for supported diagnostic script languages by adding -m 'not installation' to the previous command.
 Tests will also be run automatically by CircleCI.